Adambean/gitlab-ce-ldap-sync/README.md

 ```
 userNamesToIgnore:
-    - "root"
     - "nobody"
     - "Administrator"
     - "Guest"
 ```

-User name "root" must always be ignored because this is the built-in Gitlab root user.
-Do not attempt to create/sync this user name.
+User name "root" will always be ignored because this is the built-in Gitlab root user.
+This tool will not attempt to create/delete/sync this user name.

 Default: *null*